Environmental Conservation in the Turks and Caicos

 East Caicos supports an interesting array of fauna, including feral donkeys that were introduced to transport cave guano and sisal via railroad, the native Turks and Caicos boas, and the Turks and Caicos Rock Iguana, which may have become re-established on the island from populations on nearby Iguana Cay.

-East Caicos is also known to be one of the few spots where the piping plover (Charadrius melodus) and West Indian whistling duck (Dendrocygna arborea) can be consistently seen, and the north-eastern coast beach on the island is one of the few known turtle nesting beaches in the Turk and Caicos.
+East Caicos is also known to be one of the few spots where the piping plover (Charadrius melodus) and West Indian whistling duck (Dendrocygna arborea) can be consistently seen, and the north-eastern coast beach on the island is one of the few known turtle nesting beaches in the Turks and Caicos.

 Cedar Point, Dickish Cay, and Joe Grant Cay